erwa/notes/finance/affinity.md

 Call or email Affinity and ask them to send you a transfer form you can fill out and send back.

+Roth conversion can only be done when Traditional IRA CD matures.

 ### Transfer remarks